Recording Studio Microphones: a Beginner’s Guide

 Microphones (particularly condenser mics) also come with small, medium, or large diaphragms.
 And that can drastically change how they interpret sound waves and what frequencies of waves they pick up best.

 Small diaphragms, which are usually less than half of an inch in diameter, handle higher frequencies and higher volumes better than larger ones.
-You’ll often see these “pencil” mics being used as drum overheads or on high hats, where you have higher frequency and volume levels but you want an accurate representation of the sound.
+You’ll often see these “pencil” mics being used as drum overheads or on hi-hats, where you have higher frequency and volume levels, but you want a more accurate representation of the sound than dynamic mics typically provide.

 Large diaphragms, which are generally bigger than three-quarters of an inch, are better suited for lower and midrange frequencies.
-The added broadness makes them better at recording vocals and just about any musical instruments under the sun, apart from cymbals and other higher frequency, higher volumes sources.
+The added broadness makes them better at recording vocals and just about any musical instruments under the sun, apart from cymbals and other high frequency, high volume sources.
+That said, some engineers use large diaphragm mics more freely, even as drum overheads, because they capture such a rich sound.

 What are microphone polar patterns?

-Now that we have a basic understanding of how microphones work and what makes them sound different, we can move on to the directions from which microphones pick up sound the best.
+Now that we have a basic understanding of how recording studio microphones work and what makes them sound different, we can explore where microphones pick up the sound around them.

 recording studio microphones have polar patterns which determine which directions they're best at picking up sound from